 Joy is passionate about the progressing of rural communities and being more sustainable with the ever changing climatic conditions that challenge the region.

 Andrew Schmidt has lived on the Warrego River for all of his 66 years.
-He lives on ‘Wallen”, Cunnamulla and has been improving this property for 31 years since he and his wife Kathy moved up the river from Baroona.
+He currently resides in Charleville.
+Andrew owns a property near Cunnamulla and has been improving this property for 31 years since he and his wife Kathy moved up the river from Baroona.
 His family has lived in the area since 1890.
 Andrew has always been interested in the environment and the sustainable grazing of the fragile hard Mulga country.

 Passionate about rural industries, Andrew has been a member on several boards and committees including South West Natural Resource Management (SWNRM) board for 20 years; QMDC board for 3 years; Industry Representative for SWNRM for 7 years and on the Committee for Fodder Harvesting Guidelines for the Mulga Region.
 Andrew has attended many courses including an Australian Institute of Company Directors course and courses on production, breeding, industry development, fertility and mapping.